 Over time, the flexor muscles beneath the foot become overstretched and weakened while the extensor muscles on top of the foot become overly tightened.
 Lastly, the fat pad on the bottom of the foot (directly under the “ball”) migrates forward, leaving the bones and nerves here with less protection and more vulnerable to injury and irritation.

-Burning and stinging problems like Morton’s neuroma, capsulitis, plantar fasciitis, sesamoiditis or just plain ol’ pain in the ball and heel areas can be helped by metatarsal pads.
+Burning and stinging problems like Morton’s neuroma, capsulitis, plantar fasciitis, sesamoiditis or just plain ol’ pain in the ball and heel areas can be helped by Pedag T-Form Metatarsal Pads.

-Metatarsal pads are designed to support the anatomically correct position of the metatarsal bones and help get your foot back in the shape that nature intended.
+Pedag T-Form Metatarsal Pads are designed to support the anatomically correct position of the metatarsal bones and help get your foot back in the shape that nature intended.
 They gently lift and spread the metatarsal joints and allow the fat pad beneath these joints to return to its normal location, protecting the delicate nerves and bones of this area.

 Several foot and lower extremity issues can be prevented and corrected by allowing the foot to return to its normal anatomy and function.

-Additionally, metatarsal pads work well with Correct Toes to restore proper foot anatomy and function.
-Made of genuine leather and hypoallergenic latex these pads are also self-adhesive.
-They are waterproof, and last a long, long time even in the sweatiest running shoes!
+Additionally, Pedag T-Form Metatarsal Pads work well with Correct Toes to restore proper foot anatomy and function.
+Made of genuine leather and latex these shoe pads are also self-adhesive.
+They are waterproof, and last a long, long time even in the sweatiest running shoes.
+Buy Metatarsal Pads online today!

 | T-Form Metatarsal Pad Size || Shoe Size|